 One evening on a recent visit to Mexico City, I went out for a tacos al pastor crawl with my daughter-in-law, Yesenia, and my two young granddaughters.
 The kids were hungry, and they definitely did not want to wait.
 We migrated from one taquería to another, adding salsas and scarfing down tacos—three generations creating sensory memories that will bind us to this place forever.

-RECIPE: Tacos al Pastor
+How to Make Tacos al Pastor

-By Yesenia Ruiz
+Recipe by Yesenia Ruiz

 1½ pounds boneless pork tenderloin